ibm-cloud-docs/cloud-shell/shell-ui.md

 In {{site.data.keyword.cloud-shell_short}}, browser cookies are used to provide a secure login and remember some preferences, such as if you change the default location.
 Additional cookies are used to build a more personalized experience for you and provide better support.

 {{site.data.keyword.cloud-shell_short}} uses the cookie preferences from the {{site.data.keyword.cloud_notm}} console.
-If you change your cookie settings from the IBM standard default, your {{site.data.keyword.cloud-shell_short}} location preferences won't be saved, and you might not be able to use some {{site.data.keyword.cloud_notm}} console features.
+If you change your cookie settings from the IBM standard default, your {{site.data.keyword.cloud-shell_short}} location preferences aren't saved, and you might not be able to use some {{site.data.keyword.cloud_notm}} console features.

 To change your {{site.data.keyword.cloud_notm}} cookie preferences from within {{site.data.keyword.cloud-shell_short}}, click the Menu icon ![More icon](../icons/actions-icon-vertical.svg), and select **Privacy**.
 For more information, see [Changing your cookie settings](/docs/account?topic=account-usersettings#tracking).